 The Society for General Microbiology (SGM) financed a preliminary meeting of interested parties in Paris in May 1973.
 Representatives of thirteen European microbiological societies attended and nine of these delegates were firmly committed to the concept of a Federation.
 A draft set of Statutes, based on those of FEBS, was drawn up and circulated to all representatives.
 It was then agreed that the Headquarters of the Federation should be at the Office of the Society for General Microbiology.

 Nowadays, the Federation’s Registered Office is no longer situated at the SGM’s headquarters but in Wrexham.
 An interim Executive Committee was charged with arranging the first meeting of a Council of the Federation in the autumn of 1974, to which all European microbiological societies would be invited to send a delegate, and at this meeting an Executive Committee would be formally elected.
 On 22 November 1974, the Council accepted unanimously the appointment of A. Lwoff as President; M. Mordarski, Vice-President; H. Smith, Treasurer; A.H.
 Rose, Secretary-General; and C.J.E.A.
 Bulder as Meetings Secretary.

 The FEMS Council

-The pattern of the meetings evolved into the presentation of the Officers’ reports on the previous years’ work, the approval of meetings for FEMS support, the award of fellowships and discussion of any relevant business.
-The meetings provide an excellent forum for interaction between the member societies and for exchange of views.
+The pattern of the meetings evolved into the presentation of the Officers’ reports on the previous years’ work, the approval of meetings for FEMS support, the award of grants and discussion of any relevant business.
+Today, the annual gathering combines the Annual General Meeting with other meetings and consultations.